novaprova/novaprova/doc/manual/parameters.rst

 Parameters
 ==========

 Parameterized tests are the solution for when you want to run the same test code several times with just a little bit different each time.

 In NovaProva, test parameters are a ``static const char*`` variable attached to a test node, which is set to one of a number of fixed values by the NovaProva library.
 Parameters are declared with the ``NP_PARAMETER()`` macro.

-* and all its possible values
-* attached to any node in the test tree
-* discovered at runtime using reflection
-* tests under that node are run once for each parameter value combination
+This macro takes two arguments: the name of the variable and a string containing all the possible values, separated by commas or whitespace.

+The parameter is attached to the level of the test node tree where it's declared, and applies to all the tests at that level or below, e.g. all the tests declared in the same ``.c`` file.
+Those tests are run once for each value of the parameter, with the parameter's variable set to a different value each time.
+In test results, the name and value of the parameter are shown inside ``[]`` appended to the full test name.

+For example, this parameter declaration

 .. highlight:: c